TECH TIPS

 and stay that way.
 Will fit any yoyo that uses Friction stickers.

-worn out yet after weeks of testing.
 After extended play the Dif-Pads will

 seem like they have no response at all and what you will find is the pads are ok